Achele/beginners-guide-to-using-Glasp/main.md

 The explore menu, as the name suggests, will assist you in finding content from the community and searching for authors or websites.
 ![Explore Glasp community.](/images/exploreMenu.png "Explore Glasp community.")

-# Key point to note about Glasp
+# Key points to note about Glasp

 - Glasp, which is an AI-powered highlighting tool, can provide you with an AI-generated summary of not just your own highlights and comments, but also those of the people you follow.
 - Glasp has a feature called `"ask digital me"` that allows you to ask questions on any topic and get answers as well as helpful resources.
+- Glasp do not invade a user's privacy.
+The Glasp extension is disabled on some domains to avoid mistakenly highlighting sensitive pages.
+It is secure and all highlighted text is stored locally on the user's browser.

 # Resources